Student Handbook 2014/2015

 - Admission to all programs sponsored by Office of the Dean of Students, at special student rates, and use of Sarratt facilities

 - A copy of all issues of The Vanderbilt Review

 In addition, graduate students support the Graduate Student Council through the Activities Fee.

 Graduate and professional students may have their identification cards validated for admission to home football and basketball games, on a seat-available basis, upon payment of an extra fee to Vanderbilt Student Athletics, equal to the amount paid for this privilege by undergraduates.
 Spouses and University certified domestic partners of full-time graduate and professional students may have their cards validated in this manner as well.
 Other activities included in the undergraduate activities fee are available to graduate and professional students on a single-admission or subscription basis only.

 Activities Fee Committee.

 The Student Activities Fee Committee is a representative student group, appointed by Vanderbilt Student Government (VSG), through an application process.
-On an annual basis, the AcFee Committee allocates to student organizations a portion of the funds collected as student activities fees.
-Organizations applying for funding are assigned to one of five categories as follows: Arts, Cultural, Programming, Service, and Special Interest.
+On an annual basis, the AcFee Committee makes recommendations to the Dean of Students for allocation of a portion of the funds collected as student activities fees, to registered student organizations.

 Student Recreation Fee